Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 Inspection & Quality Control

-Use the same zero point reference on your CMM.
+Use the same zero-point reference on your CMM.
 Transfer parts directly from CNC to inspection without re-clamping, eliminating errors.

 Proven Results: Case Study